 Your property should be attractive to renters in the short term and future buyers in the long term – but don’t let that scare you.
 A good buy-and-hold property should:

-Building your investment portfolio requires capital, so let’s talk about how to make yourself an ideal lendee first.
+Building your investment portfolio requires capital, so let’s talk about how to make yourself an ideal lender first.

 Once your credit score is healthy, you have more financing options available.
-You could tap into your primary residence’s equity with a home equity loan, home equity line of credit (HELOC), or a cash-out refinance.
-Alternatively, you could pursue:
+You could tap into your primary residence’s equity with a home equity loan, Home Equity Line of Credit (HELOC), or a cash-out refinance.
+Alternatively, you could pursue the following:

 Once you’ve purchased your property, it’s time to consider how to boost the property’s market value.

 Don’t break out the sledgehammer just yet!
 Unless you opted for a property that needs more than a facelift, focus your efforts on making updates that make the space more appealing to live in.
-At a minimum, consider updating:
+At a minimum, consider updating the following: